Butter fills canal after fire at Wisconsin dairy plant

 After several hours with multiple agencies responding, the fire was contained and put out before it could spread past the firewalls and throughout the building.

-The Portage Hazmat Team was also called to the scene to contain the butter runoff into the storm sewers and into the Portage Canal.
-The crews placed boom and other absorbents to control the runoff, according to the fire department.
+A hazardous materials team was also called to the scene to contain the butter runoff into the storm sewers and into the Portage Canal.
+The crews placed a boom and used other absorbents to control the runoff, according to the fire department.

 Butter could still be seen floating in the canal on Tuesday.